collab-uniba/automl4se/README.md

 ## Tool setup

-* Create a virtual env specific for the tool
+* Create a virtual env specific for the tool and activate it
 * Run `pip install -r <tool>/requirements.txt`

 ## Tool execution